artpi/Why-WordPress/EN/WHY.md

 # Building on top of WordPress is cheper and faster

+We like to focus on making your website stand out.
+Implementing base requirements will just take time and budget.
+WordPress provides extremely well-tested and robust foundation for your new spectacular website.

 # WordPress is very well documented
+[Codex.wordpress.com](http://codex.wordpress.com) provides an extensive documentation of every feature of WordPress.
+Additionally, [WordPress.tv](http://wordpress.tv/) provides video tutorials.

 # WordPress is tested and secure
+Bilions of people visit website built with WordPress.
+This kind of live test coverage is not easy to replicate.

 # WordPress is fixed really fast
 Whenever a vulnerability or a bug is uncovered in WordPress, the community or Automattic (the company overseeing WordPress development) fixes it really fast (TODO: stats needed) and pushes an automatic update.
 Additional personnel is not needed, even years after website development.